 Our Pottery Barn York Sofa Specifications & Environment:

 - Before I get into the general pros and cons with the sofas, I want to share the exact specifications of the sofas we ordered.
-We currently have the Pottery Barn York Slip-Covered Slope Arm Sofas.
+We currently have the Pottery Barn York Slope Arm Slip-Covered Deep Seat Sofas.
 We went with the 95″ Grand Sofa with the bench cushion.
 The fabric we selected is the Performance Everydaylinen™ by Crypton® Home in the Oatmeal color.

 - We do not have kids but we do have four cats.
 We underestimated how much the cats would love the pillow backs (after having tight back sofas previously).
 I’ll share more details later in the post on how this has impacted wear.

 - We want our home to be livable, so nothing is considered precious.
-We occasionally eat on our sofas, drink on our sofas, etc. We want our guests (and us) to feel comfortable.
+Occasionally, we eat on our sofas, drink on our sofas, etc. We want our guests (and us) to feel comfortable.

 Pottery Barn York Sofa Pros: